jessaborcer/HTML-projects-for-practice/README.md

 1. Recipe Page - a project from The Odin Project
 2. Landing Page - a personal project to practice using flex (current learning focus), also implemented Bootstrap (Font Awesome) from a YouTube tutorial.
+3. Cafe Menu - a simple coffee shop menu that uses a moving background through implementing keyframes.
+Inspired by the coffee menu exercise in the FreeCodeCamp course called Responsive Web Design (Beta)